Table of Contents

 - Women in Distress: 1091, 1144

-- Supermarkets and Bazaars: Port Blair has the maximum and most developed markets and bazaars.
+Port Blair has the maximum and most developed Markets and Bazaars.
 Though not very fancy, all necessary items are available:

-- Large departmental stores: These are the most comfortable and modern way of shopping in Port Blair.
-You will find everything from cosmetics to medicines and packed food to milk, bread and other daily necessities here.
+- Large Departmental Stores: These are the most comfortable and modern ways of shopping in Port Blair.
+You will find everything from Cosmetics to Medicines and Packed Food to Milk, Bread, and other Daily necessities here.
 Mubarak hypermarket (03192 244 245) is the best-known supermarket.

-- Language: Port Blair is the melting pot of many religions, cultures, and linguistic groups and like the rest of the country Hindi, Bengali and Tamil are the most commonly spoken languages here.
+Port Blair is the melting pot of many religions, cultures, and linguistic groups and like the rest of the country Hindi, Bengali, and Tamil are the most commonly spoken languages here.
 English comes next in line.
 If you know either English or Hindi – getting around in Port Blair should not be a problem.